Billy Gibbons: Other music-related appearances

 Together with the Raconteurs Gibbons performed at the 2006 MTV Video Music Awards.
 Gibbons was part of an ensemble chosen to play with the band, which included Lou Reed and Jim Jarmusch.
 The performance was heavily edited and cut short by MTV for broadcast.

-Gibbons was one of several artists to join B.B.
-King on the song "Tired of Your Jive", from the B.B.
+Gibbons was one of several artists to join B. B. King on the song "Tired of Your Jive", from the B.B.
 King & Friends album.

 Gibbons appeared on Nickelback's album All the Right Reasons on the songs "Follow You Home", "Fight for All the Wrong Reasons" and "Rockstar".

 Gibbons performed with Hank Williams III on the song "Trashville" from his album Lovesick, Broke and Driftin'.

 Gibbons collaborated with Les Paul with his Les Paul & Friends American Made, World Played track "Bad Case of Loving You".
 Gibbons also performed guitar with John Mayall & Friends' track "Put It Right Back" from the album Along for the Ride.
 He was the first artist to appear on stage at Cleveland's State theater in November 2008 at the American Music Master Tribute to Les Paul, honoring the guitar and recording innovator, who died a few months later.

 Gibbons was a guest vocalist on Kid Rock's "Hillbilly Stomp" from the album Kid Rock.

 Gibbons was the guitarist during singer Luis Fonsi's presentation at the seventh Latin Grammy awards held in Madison Square Garden, New York, on November 2, 2006.

 Gibbons sang background vocals on Sammy Hagar's 2008 CD Cosmic Universal Fashion during the song "Switch on the Light".

-Gibbons collaborated with Ronnie Dunn, of Brooks & Dunn fame, for Dunn's first solo work, playing guitar and singing along on the song, "Honky Tonk Stomp".
+Gibbons collaborated with Brooks & Dunn, playing guitar and singing along on their song, "Honky Tonk Stomp".

 Gibbons played guitar on "Broke Down on the Brazos", the opening track of Gov't Mule's 2009 album By a Thread.